-Pursuant to its authority to retain independent counsel or other advisers as it deems necessary, during 2017 the Compensation Committee conducted a request for proposal process and after a thorough review, retained Willis Towers Watson as its independent compensation consultant.
+The Compensation Committee retained Willis Towers Watson as its independent compensation consultant during 2018.
 As the Compensation Committee's independent compensation consultant, Willis Towers Watson formulates reports relating to the Company's compensation programs, broader market practices and peer company compensation programs, and makes recommendations to the Compensation Committee regarding our compensation programs and appropriate levels of compensation for our executives and non-management directors, among other duties.
-Willis Towers Watson was engaged in May 2017, replacing Frederic W. Cook & Co., Inc. During 2017, prior to our engagement of Willis Towers Watson, Frederic W. Cook & Co., Inc. provided services relating to review and analysis of our executive and employee compensation practices.